 It is likely you have a bird feeder or bird bath in your home garden.
 Maybe even a bird house hanging from your tree.
 Wild birds can make for a delightful and colorful backyard scene.

 However, when it comes to your business, some of those same birds can be extremely detrimental.
 Birds on the exterior or inside of your facility, store or restaurant can cause a range of issues and health risks, from property damage to food contamination.

 Make sure your employees are also on board with this rule.
 Feeding pest birds will guarantee they return to, and could eventually end up inside of, your facility.
 If a bird is already inside, feeding is a guaranteed way to ensure the bird never leaves.

 Preventing bird activity outside of a facility reduces the chance of bird entry into a facility.
 Keep the area clear of food and nesting materials.
-Make sure exterior trash receptacles are covered, kept clean, and that trash ends up inside of them, not on the ground around it.
+Exterior trash receptacles should be covered and clean.
+Also, trash should end up inside of them, not on the ground around it.
 Dock or dumpster spillage should be cleaned up as quickly as possible.
 Keep doors and windows closed when not in use.
 Be sure to also check your building regularly for signs of nesting material.
-Common places birds enjoy nesting and roosting are signs, open structure entry ways, enclosed loading docks or parking ramps, HVAC units, and awnings.
+Birds typically enjoy nesting and roosting on signs, open structure entry ways, enclosed loading docks or parking ramps, HVAC units, and awnings.